 Full-Scope Review: A full-scope review is accomplished when examiners complete all applicable interagency examination procedures for an assessment area.
-Performance under applicable tests is analyzed considering performance context, quantitative factors (for example, geographic distribution, borrower profile, and total number and dollar amount of investments), and qualitative factors (for example, innovativeness, complexity, and responsiveness).
+Performance under applicable tests is analyzed considering performance context, quantitative factors (e.g., geographic distribution, borrower profile, and total number and dollar amount of investments), and qualitative factors (e.g., innovativeness, complexity, and responsiveness).

-Geography: A census tract delineated by the United States Bureau of the Census in the most recent decennial census
+Geography: A census tract delineated by the United States Bureau of the Census in the most recent decennial census.